The Secret to Being Really Good at Doing Anything: "BASICS"

 Article by: AP @Tradecraft USA

-When it comes to skill performance — it doesn't matter who you are, where you are, or what you're trying to accomplish; the key to being effective is the application of the basics.
+When it comes to skill performance—it doesn't matter who you are, where you are, or what you're trying to accomplish; the key to being effective is the application of the basics.
 Written as a formula, this concept can be expressed as: Performance = Objective x Basics.
 It is relevant to any subject or skill.

-Here is a brief overview of what basics are and why it's important to adhere to them:
+Here's a brief overview of what basics are and why it's important to adhere to them:

 What are basics?